benzw17/benzw17/README.md

 - 👋 Hi, I’m @benzw17
-- 👀 I’m interested in (mobile) app development
+- 👀 I’m interested in (mobile) app development, AR, and VR.
+Mainly applications focused on health, productivity, sports, introspection, education.
-- 🌱 I’m currently learning Android Studio, Java, and I'm also considering React Native.
+- 🌱 I’m currently learning Android Studio, Java, and Unity.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...